Recollections of Travel

 The company has also developed a similar device for lungs and livers which can allow donor organs to be transported further as well as tested and treated prior to transplantation.
-There is little doubt that these technologies will extend the life and improve life for many. http://www.transmedics.com/wt/page/organ_care
+There is little doubt that these technologies will extend and improve life for many. http://www.transmedics.com/wt/page/organ_care

 The future is truly now.